Zomis/FactorioMods/factorio-search-engine_0.0.1/README.md

 Search for prototypes - item consumers for example (such as science packs, especially in Höllenmodpack) Search for prototypes - electric generators, electric distributors, logistics-related things... ("type") Search as soon as you click the first search button, search for all possibilities and show the total results for each as time goes by
+Search for train stop name - Where the hell are all those "Unused" stations anyway?
+WiM integration - click on something in WiM (left/right-click like FNEI) to launch search for producers/consumers with extra filter not-enough-ingredients-of-that-kind
 Handle special items, such as "item with inventory"

 - Item filters: Logistics requests